BrandonKenter/HomiTesting/README.md

 	- Windows OS: https://support.apple.com/downloads/safari
 	- MacOS: No need to Download again.

+## By Running Our Project(Another way to test our project)

+- Tester could directly run the "index.jsp" by Tomcat Server through your default browser in your PC or labtop.
+The "index.jsp" is located at "Webcontent" -> "frontend"

+- Or, Tester could go to "test" -> "com" -> "selenium" -> "chromedriver"/"firefoxdriver"/"safaridriver" -> "laughbrowser", and run it by using java application.

 **Note**
 - In order to open this project in Safari browser, pleas make sure you turn-on the develop mode in your Safari browser.
 Otherwise, you won't be able to open our prject by using Safari.